Air Fryer vs. Turbo Broiler: What's The Difference?

 If you take a look inside the air fryer above the basket, you'll see a fan inside the protective wire mesh.
 The mesh actually hides the fan and the heating element.
-It also protects you from ever accidentally touching it.
-It's this fan that "air fry" the food.
-Super-heated air, which can reach up to over 400 degrees F or 200 degrees C is circulated around the basket.
+It also protects you from accidentally touching it.
+It's this fan that will "air fry" the food.
+Super-heated air, which can reach up to over 400 degrees F or 200 degrees C, is circulated around the basket.

 3 Both use a wire basket or elevated rack.

 The elevated wire rack in the turbo broiler is how the super-heated air flows around the food you're cooking, ensuring the heat is consistent throughout the chamber.
 This efficient air circulation is also featured in the air fryer.
 The air fryer's basket also allows the air to move freely through the food.